psunlpgroup/RL-Reading-Group-Fall18-/README.md

 # Reinforcement Learning Reading Group (Fall-Spring '18,'19)
 Our weekly reading group where we discuss Reinforcement Learning approaches in the domain of Natural Language Processing.

+Please cite this github repository if you are using our slides.

 _Last updated: 02/28/2019_

 ## Meetings